Codecademy/docs/content/r/concepts/data-types/data-types.md

 ---
-Title: 'Data Types'
+Title: "Data Types"
-Description: 'R supports many data types, each with different uses and characteristics.'
+Description: "R supports many data types, each with different uses and characteristics."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Data Types'
+  - "Data Types"
-  - 'Integers'
+  - "Integers"
-  - 'Booleans'
+  - "Booleans"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 R supports many data types, each with different uses and characteristics.
 Variables can hold different data types, and are not limited to storing the data type they were initially assigned.